 Within the greater context of impersonation scams, public utility scams deserve special mention for their cruelty and harmfulness.

 The fraudster will usually contact his victim with a phone call, claiming to be an officer or employee of the electrical company, water supplier, gas, or other vital public utility.
-The threats start right away.
+Or the scammer will call or actually show up in person and knock on your door.
+Either way, the threats start right away.
 You’re behind on your payments.
 You’d better pay up right away or we’ll shut off your power (or water or gas or whatever).
 You wouldn’t want that, would you?

 But not to worry; all your problems will disappear in a flash if you just send him some money immediately.
 Don’t stop to think, don’t do anything at all before you give him all the money he demands.
 And invariably, he will require you to use some sort of unusual payment method, such as gift cards, cryptocurrency, or bank wire transfer.